Zola Nombona

-Zola Nombona (born 10 March 1992), is a South African actress best known for her role as Shado, a streetwise teenager, in the second season of the SABC 1 drama series Intersexions in 2013.
+Zola Nombona (born 10 March 1991) is a South African actress best known for her role as Shado, a streetwise teenager, in the second season of the SABC 1 drama series Intersexions in 2013.
+In 2021 the actress joined Generations: The Legacy playing the character of Pamela Khoza; a vicious journalist and wife of Siyanda Khoza opposite Vusi Kunene, Manaka Ranaka and Abigail Kubheka-Molefe.
+In 2023 Zola was cast as lead actor in Mzansi Magic new telenovela My Brother's Keeper opposite Wiseman Mncube and Lindani Nkosi.

 Education

 She went to Victoria Girls' High School, Grahamstown, before achieving a bachelor and an honours degree in dramatic arts at the University of the Witwatersrand.

 Career

 Nombona's first major role was on a drama series Intersexions based on HIV/Aids on SABC 1 in 2013.

 In 2015, she had her first starring role as Roxanne in the e.tv drama Zbondiwe.

 She also starred as Monde on Lockdown, a television drama series set in a fictional high security prison for women.
 She played the role of Zee in the movie-turned-drama series Inumber Number.